 In an interview in Idyllwild this week, Cenedella said his work is very serious but there’s a lot of humor in it.
 He loves color and his work shows his gift for observing humanity in intricate detail.
 He’s an emotional man, as the movie shows.
 Feelings are not only important to him in his life but also in his art.

 “Art was the special part of life for me, the part that was above the gutter,” he says in his movie.
 “I had a number of things in my life that I wish weren’t true.
 I decided not to be a tragic figure.”

-Cenedella moved from Massachusetss to the Big Apple with his family at age 12.
+Cenedella moved from Massachusetts to the Big Apple at age 12, with his family.

 “Everything about New York was fascinating,” he says in the movie.
 “You could learn so much.
 Every neighborhood had different food.
 My work is a lot about the energy of the city.”

 He grew up in a household that he describes as “fairly well off” until about 1953.
 His father was bumped from his job as head of the Radio Writers Guild and blacklisted during the McCarthy era.

 “He’d never been a communist but that wasn’t the point,” the artist says.
 “We went into poverty immediately.”